php-dev-br/laravel-doc-pt-br/eloquent.md

         }
     });

 The first argument passed to the method is the number of records you wish to receive per "chunk".
 The Closure passed as the second argument will be called for each chunk that is retrieved from the database.

-A database query will be executed to retrieve each chunk of records passed to the Closure.
+> **Note:** The database query is re-executed for each chunk.

 #### Using Cursors

-The `cursor` method allows you to iterate through your database records using a cursor, which will only execute a single query.
+The `cursor` method allows you to iterate through your database records using a cursor.
 When processing large amounts of data, the `cursor` method may be used to greatly reduce your memory usage:

     foreach (Flight::where('foo', 'bar')->cursor() as $flight) {
         //